ELF-Lab/OjibweMorph/xfst/README.md

 ## Person prefix rules

 The person prefixes, especially the first person prefix, show a lot of variation.
-We'll want to account for all of it in the parser so we can get coverage, but limit outputs when generating.
+We'll want to account for all of it in the parser so we can get coverage, but limit outputs when generating to be tuned to a specific dialect.
 Variation is due to phonology to some degree, but also dialect and speech rate.
 These rules apply to both verbs and nouns (the person prefix appears in possessed nouns).

 For Border Lakes, generally: